Thriving for the Future: Seizing the moment for trees, woods and forests

 ...the right move for me.
 It has given me instant exposure to the forestry industry.
 We’ve had opportunities to go to active harvesting sites to see what machines are used...

-...of reading up on tree pests and diseases, can be a good way to spend a wet day indoors.
-If you are in the East and South East of England,...
+...a good way to spend a wet day indoors.
+If you are in the East and South East of England, your woodland could be at risk of the eight toothed...

 ...incursion (inset: breeding galleries in the bark) Although the beetle poses no threat to human health, it can have a serious impact on our spruce trees.
 They bore into wood...